trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 | `QUIT` | **3** | graceful shutdown |
 | `USR1` | **10** | reopen the log files |

-  > NGINX has also cache loader and cache manager processes but only if you enable caching.

 ###### CPU pinning

 Moreover, it is important to mention about `worker_cpu_affinity` directive (it's only supported on GNU/Linux).
 CPU affinity is used to control which CPUs NGINX utilizes for individual worker processes.
 By default, worker processes are not bound to any specific CPUs.
 What's more, system might schedule all worker processes to run on the same CPU which may not be efficient enough.

 CPU affinity is represented as a bitmask (given in hexadecimal), with the lowest order bit corresponding to the first logical CPU and the highest order bit corresponding to the last logical CPU.

 [Here](https://www.kutukupret.com/2010/11/18/nginx-worker_cpu_affinity/) you will find an amazing explanation of this.
 There is a [worker_cpu_affinity configuration generator](https://github.com/cubicdaiya/nwcagen) for NGINX.
 After all, I would recommend to let the OS scheduler to do the work.

 ###### Shutdown of worker processes